Disease/Disorder

 The current applications for musculoskeletal ultrasound in clinical practice are broad and will continue to expand as ultrasound technology is rapidly improving.

-Color or power Doppler ultrasound can examine tissue vascularity and inflammatory conditions, but have limited sensitivity in low flowing vessels.49 Contrast-enhanced ultrasound (CEUS), consisting of gas microbubbles injected intravenously, can allow for precise assessment of vascularity by monitoring the flow and spread of the bubbles.49 Several studies have demonstrated that CEUS has a higher sensitivity than power Doppler to monitor patients with rheumatoid arthritis, active synovitis, assessment of soft tissue masses, as well as the vascularity of repaired rotator cuff tendons.49,51,5247,49,50 This modality has been used in places across Europe and Asia, and in the near future may possibly be readily available in the United States.49
+Color or power Doppler ultrasound can examine tissue vascularity and inflammatory conditions, but have limited sensitivity in low flowing vessels.49 Contrast-enhanced ultrasound (CEUS), consisting of gas microbubbles injected intravenously, can allow for precise assessment of vascularity by monitoring the flow and spread of the bubbles.49 Several studies have demonstrated that CEUS has a higher sensitivity than power Doppler to monitor patients with rheumatoid arthritis, active synovitis, assess soft tissue masses, as well as the vascularity of repaired rotator cuff tendons.49,51,5247,49,50 More recently, CEUS has been used to successfully predict treatment outcomes for tendon surgeries and flap transplantation.73 Additionally, it has been used to help identify the etiology of fracture non-union, and assist the decision making process if an additional surgery would be necessary for persistent nonunion.73 This modality has been used in places across Europe and Asia, and in the near future may be more readily available in the United States.49

 Gaps in the Evidence-Based Knowledge

 The role of musculoskeletal ultrasound as a clinical problem-solving tool in physiatric practice is already well established.
 Multiple studies have documented the utility of diagnostic US when performed by competent individuals.
-For example, a recent a meta-analysis concluded that MSK US is equally accurate to MRI to evaluate the rotator cuff.63 Further research will be necessary in order to define the specific indications for diagnostic musculoskeletal ultrasound.
-With respect to interventional procedures, there is strong, consistent evidence that using ultrasound guidance improves the accuracy of various types of injections, however there is currently limited evidence that they are more efficacious or cost effective than landmark guided injections.64 As concerns are raised pertaining to overutilization, further research and consensus should seek to define specific circumstances in which US guidance adds value in terms of improved patient safety, increased procedural efficiency, improved efficacy, and/or reduced cost.
-Lastly, with numerous emerging technologies in the field of musculoskeletal ultrasound, there is a need for quality research to determine the appropriate treatment for specific conditions.64
+For example, a few meta-analyses and systematic reviews have concluded that MSK US is similarly accurate to MRI to evaluate the rotator cuff, especially full thickness lesions.63,67-69 Additionally, some studies have found MSK US to be very accurate for diagnosing ligament pathologies in the ankle, and to have good utility in aiding the diagnoses of hand pathologies such as metacarpophalangeal UCL tears and A2 pulley injuries.84-86 Further research will be necessary in order to define the specific indications for diagnostic musculoskeletal ultrasound compared to MRI.
+With respect to interventional procedures, there is strong, consistent evidence that using ultrasound guidance improves accuracy of various types of injections, however there is currently limited evidence that they are more efficacious or cost effective than landmark guided injections.64 As concerns are raised pertaining to overutilization, further research and consensus should seek to define specific circumstances in which US guidance adds value in terms of improved patient safety, increased procedural efficiency, improved efficacy, or reduced cost.
+The emergence of AI provides opportunities to decrease some of the limitations of MSK US, however, larger data sets are needed to create more accurate and reliable algorithms.80 Additionally, there is a paucity of data assessing the external validity of these studies.80 Lastly, with numerous emerging technologies in the field of musculoskeletal ultrasound, there is a need for quality research to determine the appropriate treatment for specific conditions.64

 References